mpartel/postgres-protobuf/README.md

 The following functions are defined:

 - `protobuf_query(query, protobuf)` returns the first matching field in the protobuf, or NULL if missing or proto3 default.
+- `protobuf_query_array(query, protobuf)` returns all matching fields in the protobuf as a text array.
+Missing or proto3 default values are not returned.
-- `protobuf_query_multi(query, protobuf)` returns all matching fields in the protobuf.
+- `protobuf_query_multi(query, protobuf)` returns all matching fields in the protobuf as a set of rows.
 Missing or proto3 default values are not returned.
 - `protobuf_to_json_text(protobuf_type, protobuf)` converts the protobuf to a JSON string, assuming it's of the given type.
 - `protobuf_from_json_text(protobuf_type, json_str)` parses a protobuf from a JSON string, assuming it's of the given type.
 - `protobuf_extension_version()` returns the extension version `X.Y.Z` as a number `X*10000+Y*100+Z`.